Amazon Faves

 Choosing a Beach Club in Cozumel

-Regardless of your choice, all of the beach club (or in the case of Chankanaab, beach park) options are outstanding.
-They provide great value and a wonderful experience.
-Having been to all four of these, I can assure you that you can’t go wrong with any of them.
+Regardless of your choice, all beach club (or, in the case of Chankanaab, beach park) options are outstanding, and most resort day passes are very good.
+The beach clubs, in particular, provide great value and a wonderful experience.
+Having been to all of them, I can assure you that you can’t go wrong with any choice you make.